FLT19940317/MFQE2.0/README.md

 ### Necessary information

 At the top of `main_test.py`, video information is required.
-We fulfil it for this demo.
+We had fulfilled it for this demo.

 ## 2. Run